ren-kevin/ren-kevin.github.io/_pages/about.md

 Welcome! <br>

 I am a sixth-year Ph.D.
-Finance candidate at the Kellogg School of Management at Northwestern University.
+Candidate in Finance at the Kellogg School of Management at Northwestern University.
 I am on the 2025/2026 academic job market.

 My research is broadly within financial economics and macroeconomics with a focus on topics in macro-finance, asset pricing, and firm dynamics.